itsStRaNge/iot_storytelling_backend/README.md

 Project Description
 --------------------------
 The project contains two layers, an interactive and technological one.
 The backend implements most parts of the technological layer.
-If you want to read more about the interactive part of the project, please visit (LINK HERE).
+If you want to read more about the interactive part of the project, please visit [frontend](https://github.com/itsStRaNge/iot_storytelling_frontend.git).

 The technological layer is based on IoT concepts and connects all devices over a cloud service.
 The cloud service is divided into a logical and storage unit.
 The logical unit creates, based on the user interaction,